Archbishop Aguer: Health of Pope Francis' soul is 'failing' because he's an 'enemy of Tradition' - LifeSite

 I have prayed a lot for the Pope, for the health of his body and soul.
 In the present life body and soul are intimately connected; as Aristotle taught, “the soul is the form of the body.”
 In a Sunday Angelus address, Francis invited us to live Lent “as a period of healing” that he is experiencing “in body and soul.”

-The fragility of the vicar of Christ, naked when he left the Gemelli in full view of everyone, barely able to raise his arms, with sunken eyes, a swollen face, and visible signs that he was having trouble breathing, constitutes – as he himself said – “an important lesson for both older adults and young people that must be accepted because it is part of the human condition.”
+The fragility of the vicar of Christ, unadorned in full view of everyone when he left the Gemelli, barely able to raise his arms, with sunken eyes, a swollen face, and visible signs that he was having trouble breathing, constitutes – as he himself said – “an important lesson for both older adults and young people that must be accepted because it is part of the human condition.”

 Young people become closed in on themselves if they do not understand that they too are fragile.
 Archbishop Vincenzo Paglia, president of the Pontifical Academy for Life, was referring to the Pope when he said, “It is fundamental to his ministry of inclusion that he preaches against treating marginalized people as disposable.”